pw2017-devops/inventory-management-pipeline/README.md

 As mentioned earlier, the pipeline code assumes that all systems require authentication and as such there are two that is looks for
 - **artficatory**: artifactory credentials
 - **imsadmin**: administrative operator credentials used by the pipeline REST invocations that have the appropriate priveleges to execute the serves as well as allow for deployments and schema management on production level 5 environments.
 For the example application provided in the PegaWorld bootcamp, the username/password is *imsadmin/devops*
+These credentails can be added through *Configure credentials* and ensure that it is available to the project you are going to create below.
+If you are having issues, ensure that these are global in scope.

 Once all of the above have been configured, you need to now create a new Jenkins project.
 Your goal is to create a new *Pipeline* project, which should be available if you have installed the Pipeline plugin from before.
 Once you have named and created a new Jenkins project
 - Select *This project is parameterized* and add the following paramters